-- Resolve that you will be willing to attend a therapist if that seems necessary at some point in the future.
+- Resolve that you will be willing to attend a therapist if that seems necessary.

 - Build healthy supportive relationships with your family, and a couple of close friends.
 Take time to see these people FACE TO FACE.

 - Join a healthy grace-filled church community and get fully stuck in.